rockvillerobotics/rockvillerobotics.github.io/frontend/README.md

 - `*.html`: HTML files for the home page
 - `assets/`: Stores all media for the project (e.g., images, fonts, CSS)
-- `scripts`: Mostly JavaScript code
+- `scripts/`: Mostly JavaScript code

 ## :rocket: Quick Start
 Simply open any of the `*.html` files in a web browser to see what they look like :smile: